01 of 08

 Weighted blankets help soothe those who have trouble sleeping, including children with special needs.
 These blankets can be quite expensive, but you can make your own with snuggly fabric and a weighted filler.

 The weight of these blankets feels like a firm hug, which can be comforting, and that bit of pressure acts as a sleep aid.
-Occupational therapists often recommend them for kids with sensory processing disorder, but adults with insomnia use them too.
+Occupational therapists often recommend them for kids with a sensory-processing disorder, but adults with insomnia use them too.

 While the sewing itself is only simple straight lines, this project is best suited for intermediate sewers, as the weight of the blanket requires special attention.

-Note: This method for making a weighted blanket uses small weighted stuffing beads, recommended for children over age 3.
+Note: This method for making a weighted blanket uses small, weighted, stuffing beads, recommended for children more than 3 years old.
 Even if you're making this for an adult, check the seams regularly to avoid any beads escaping.Continue to 2 of 8 below.

 02 of 08